 Denominator Exception: Documentation of medical reason(s) for not recommending at least a 10 year follow-up interval (e.g., inadequate prep, familial or personal history of colonic polyps, patient had no adenoma and age is ≥ 66 years old, or life expectancy < 10 years old, other medical reasons) (0528F with 1P)

-In the average-risk population, colonoscopy screening is recommended in all current guidelines at 10-year intervals.
+In the average-risk population, colorectal cancer screening using colonoscopy is recommended in all current guidelines at 10-year intervals.
 Inappropriate interval recommendations can result in overuse of resources and can lead to significant patient harm.
 Performing colonoscopy too often not only increases patients’ exposure to procedural harm, but also drains resources that could be more effectively used to adequately screen those in need (Lieberman et al, 2008).
 The most common serious complication of colonoscopy is post-polypectomy bleeding (Levin et al, 2008).

 Variations in the recommended time interval between colonoscopies exist for patients with normal colonoscopy findings.
 In a 2006 study of 1282 colonoscopy reports, recommendations were consistent with contemporaneous guidelines in only 39.2% of cases and with current guidelines in 36.7% of cases.
 Further, the adjusted mean number of years in which repeat colonoscopy was recommended was 7.8 years following normal colonoscopy (Krist et al, 2007)